Nystatin: An Antifungal Medicine for Candida Infections

 Ergosterol is found in fungi but not in animals or humans.
-Therefore nystatin is able to kill fungal cells but Is safe for our cells.
+Therefore nystatin is able to kill fungal cells but is safe for our cells.
 There are newer antifungal medications available today, but nystatin is still widely used.
 It's one of a range of medicines that doctors can prescribe to cure a patient's fungal infection.

-The word "ergosterol" is derived from ergot, a common name for the fungus Claviceps purpurea.
+The word ergosterol is derived from ergot, a common name for the fungus Claviceps purpurea.
 This fungus infects rye and other grains.
 Ergosterol was first found in ergot.

 Nystatin Effects on Humans

-The most common side effects of nystatin treatment - if they appear - are gastrointestinal upset and irritated skin or mucous membranes.
+The most common side effects of nystatin treatment—if they appear—are gastrointestinal upset and irritated skin or mucous membranes.
 As with any substance that enters the body, an allergic reaction is possible.

 It's very important that pregnant or nursing women use nystatin only with a doctor's advice.
-Although nystatin isn't absorbed through the lining of the gastrointestinal tract in significant amounts, it's unclear whether it can enter the fetus or a mother's milk.
+Although the medication isn't absorbed through the lining of the gastrointestinal tract in significant amounts, it's unclear whether it can enter the fetus or a mother's milk.
 A doctor should also be consulted before administering nystatin to a baby.